Victoria Garchitorena

 Victoria "Vicky" P. Garchitorena-Arpon is a Filipino civil society personality who has served as a senior government official and a former executive of the Ayala Corporation.

-Mrs. Garchitorena headed the Presidential Management Staff in the early years of President Gloria Macapagal Arroyo.
-She now is a ranking stalwart of the Liberal Party of the Philippines as vice president for Women.
+Garchitorena-Arpon headed the Presidential Management Staff in the early years of President Gloria Macapagal Arroyo.
+She now is a ranking stalwart of the Liberal Party of the Philippines as vice president for women.